naveeniitbhu/misc_implementation/kafka/README.md

 | Consumer group | Logical subscriber          |
 | Retention      | How long messages are kept  |

+main.py contains producer code consumer.py has consumer code
+We can execut the above two to see kafka producer and consumer working(kafka should be running in local)

+Also, we can run only producer(main.py) and use kcat below to check consumer data

 # Install

 docker-compose up -d